Global Master of Arts in

 Upon successful completion of the program, students will be able to:

-• Contextualize the current systems that have led to growing inequality, poverty, environmental destruction, and unsustainable ways of living within the framework of sustainable development theory and practice.
+• Contextualize the current systems that have led to growing inequality, poverty, environmental degradation, and unsustainable ways of living within the framework of sustainable development theory and practice.

 • Apply the tools of participatory inquiry and design to bring about transformative action that engages with urgent challenges, such as poverty and inequality, conflict over natural resources, and environmental degradation, in the field of sustainable development.